Siphon880gh/sop-reader/README.md

 # Markdown Mind Map Viewer

+**A dynamic markdown document viewer that automatically discovers and renders markdown files with zero configuration.**
+• Drop `.md` files in `documents/` folder and they appear in a web dropdown selector
+• Built with vanilla JavaScript and markdown-it for fast, static hosting compatibility
+• Includes build system with file watching for seamless development workflow
+• Modern responsive UI with rich markdown rendering (tables, code blocks, typography)

+*For detailed technical context, see [`context.md`](context.md)*

+---

 A dynamic markdown document viewer that automatically discovers and lists markdown files from a documents folder.

 ## Features